kromka-chleba/Exile/CONTRIBUTING.md

 # Rebasing Stale Branches
 “The primary reason for rebasing is to maintain a linear project history.”<sup>[[†]](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase)</sup>

+# Hiding reformatting commits in git-blame:
+We have an ignore-revs file for git blame.
+If needed, you can do `git blame --ignore-revs-file .git-blame-ignore-revs <file>` or use
+`git config --global blame.ignoreRevsFile .git-blame-ignore-revs` to configure git to always use the file if present.

 ## Style guidelines
 To match our codebase, configure your editor to use 4 spaces for indents